-Distribution: Chiefly west of the Cascades and towards the south in Washington; south to southern California.
+Distribution: Occurring chiefly west of the Cascades in Washington; Washington to California.

 Habitat: Moist woods and along streams, from sea level to moderate elevations in the mountains.